 Can you use paper trading to practice options trading?

 A demo account is a very useful tool if you’re new to options trading.
-Options are complicated, come with plenty of hard-to-understand technical jargon and also come with the risk of trading on leverage, so starting out with a paper trading account to practice trading is a good way to get started.
+Options are complicated, come with plenty of hard-to-understand technical jargon and also come with the risk of trading on leverage, so starting out with a paper trading account to practice investing is a good way to get started.

 How to use a trading demo account for commodity trading

 The way you trade commodities will depend on your trading strategy and appetite for risk.
-You could trade spot or futures markets, gain exposure to commodities through ETFs or mutual funds, or consider trading high-risk commodity CFDs.
+You could trade spot or futures markets, gain exposure to commodities through ETFs or mutual funds or consider trading high-risk commodity CFDs.

 What is the best trading demo account for commodity trading?

-The best demo account for you will depend on your trading needs.
+The best demo account for you depends on your trading needs.
 The good news is that there are several platforms to choose from.
 Interactive Brokers, for example, provides access to a wide range of asset classes, including futures, options and ETFs that offer exposure to commodities.
 Questrade also provides access to an extensive range of asset classes and offers the ability to buy and sell precious metals.

 How to choose a demo trading account

 The demo trading account you choose will likely be offered by the broker you want to place real trades with in the future.
-So you’ll need to compare your options based not only on what their demo accounts offer, but also on your trading plans when you’re ready to invest real money.
+So, you’ll need to compare your options based not only on what their demo accounts offer, but also on your trading plans when you’re ready to invest real money.
 Consider these factors to find the best paper trading app or platform for your needs.

 Demo account features